 So as you go about your day, pay attention to see how many times you mention things you used to do, whether it be in a previous job or a previous location where you lived.
 Become aware of these actions and actively work to let go of past experiences that are holding you back.
 Open your mind toward new and exciting opportunities and habits; you might find that some are right in front of your eyes.

-WISE Members: What podcasts motivate you?
+WISE Members: Do you have a favorite podcast?
 Let us know by clicking the button below.

 About Kelsey Holsten